-Draft recommendations include continuing to liaise with adjacent land managers, Bellarine Bayside Foreshore Committee, in collaborative management of both the passive recreation area and the Point Richards Flora & Fauna Reserve.
+Recommendations include continuing to liaise with adjacent land managers, Bellarine Bayside Foreshore Committee, in collaborative management of both the passive recreation area and the Point Richards Flora & Fauna Reserve.
 Recommendations to improve connectivity between the two sites will increase the value of the two land parcels as well as ensure access for maintenance and emergency vehicles remains.

-Landscape Plan ID Recommendation Key themes A Liaise with Bellarine Bayside to improve fire and maintenance access into the Reserve from Traum Street.
+Landscape Plan ID Recommendation Key themes Cost А Liaise with Bellarine Bayside to improve fire and maintenance access into the Reserve from Traum Street.
 Investigate the steepness of Traum Street.
-Investigate the steepness of Traum Street and the viability of providing pedestrian access into the Reserve including a viewing platform and fencing on the north side of the path to stop dogs entering Point Richards Reserve. В Work in partnership with Bellarine Bayside to improve fire access into the western side of the passive recreation area from Point Richards Reserve.
-Nov С Provide maintenance and fire access along southern boundary including gated access into the active sport and recreation area.
+Investigate the steepness of Traum Street and the viability of providing pedestrian access into the Reserve including a viewing platform and fencing on the north side of the path to stop dogs entering Point Richards Reserve.
+Z' \$250,000 В Work in partnership with Bellarine Bayside to improve fire management and access into the western side of the passive recreation area from Point Richards Reserve.
+Z \$30,000 С Provide maintenance and fire access along southern boundary including gated access into the active sport and recreation area.
 Coordinate with the proposed potential wetland works and location of stormwater outlets.
 Work closely with traditional owners in the implementation management of the reserve.
-24.0 I Continue to maintain and improve environmental conditions within the passive recreation area in line with recommendations for the Portarlington Recreation Reserve Environmental Report October 2020.
-2002
+Z \$100,000 I Continue to maintain and improve environmental conditions within the passive recreation area in line with recommendations for the Portarlington Recreation Reserve Environmental Report October 2020.
+Z \$50,000